sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

 *  AppVeyor: Runs our test suite to make sure it passes on Windows.
 *  CodeCov: Checks how many lines of the code lack test coverage.

+We support several custom tags you can add anywhere in the commit message.
+Please use these tags extensively, especially for documentation PRs and WIP commits.

+*  [skip ci] or [ci skip]  - Skips Appveyor and Travis.
+*  [skip appveyor] - Skips Appveyor only.
+*  [skip travis] or [travis skip] -  These terminate the Travis builds before the install steps, effectively skipping testing.
+*  [docs only] or [build docs] - These terminate all non documentation build jobs in Travis before the install steps.

+We have auto-cancellation enabled both on Appveyor and Travis for SunPy core.
+This means that queued builds for commits are cancelled if there is a newer commit pushed to that given branch.

 SunPy GitHub Groups
 ===================